surya-melarkode/devops-secrets-training/README.md

 # DevOps Secrets Training

+> [!IMPORTANT]
+> Disclaimer: The code in shell script was put together using example code found in various resources.
+> These resources have been mentioned in the references section of this document.
+> The sole purpose of the shell script is for demo and self-paced practice.

 > [!CAUTION]
 > Steps used in the demo are meant only for educational purposes.
 > They should not be used in production.
 Please follow best practices when deploying to production.